Maximum Welfare Allocations under Quantile Valuations: Model

 We shall use $\tau_i$ to denote the quantile of agent $i$.
 When all agents have the same quantile, we shall simply use $\tau$.
-Unless otherwise specified, assume that all agents have the same quantile $\tau\in [0,1]$.
-Consequently, an instance of quantile allocations can be expressed by the tuple $I=\langle N, M, v, \tau \rangle$.
+Whenever we assume agents need not have the same quantile, we shall mention that the instance has {\em heterogeneous quantiles}.
+Unless otherwise specified, we assume homogeneous quantiles, that is, all agents have the same quantile $\tau\in [0,1]$.
+Consequently, an instance of our problem can be expressed by the tuple $I=\langle N, M, v, \tau \rangle$ where $v=(v_i)_{i\in N}$ and whenever we have heterogeneous quantiles, $\tau=(\tau_i)_{i\in N}$.